Care Guides > How to Choose a Care Home

 If possible, speak directly with the care home’s manager about how the home can meet your loved one’s current needs and any future needs.

-You can also ask them about fees.
+You can also ask them about care fees.
 A home’s cost may be outside your budget, so knowing the costs will help you avoid wasted visits.
-You can ask the home to send you a written cost breakdown, along with a brochure if they have one.
+You can ask the home to send you a written cost breakdown of care fees, along with a brochure if they have one.
 The more information you have, the better!

 You’ll likely be asked how you’ll pay for care; whether this is self-funding, local authority funding or a mixture of the two.
 If you aren’t sure, you can explain your current situation to give more context.